 The Schedule of Pharmaceutical Benefits on the PBS website outlines the restrictions for prescribing aflibercept, dexamethasone intravitreal implant and ranibizumab.

 To be eligible for PBS-subsidised treatment with these medications, patients must be treated by:

 - an accredited ophthalmology registrar in consultation with an ophthalmologist.

 Applying for initial treatment

-Apply for authority approval to prescribe initial PBS subsidised aflibercept, dexamethasone intravitreal implant and ranibizumab in writing and either:
+Applications for initial authority approval to prescribe PBS-subsidised aflibercept, dexamethasone intravitreal implant and ranibizumab to treat DMO can be made either in:

 All applications must include the completed:

 - diabetic macular oedema - initial authority application form

 Applications to move between different drugs to treat DMO will require a new initial authority application to be completed.

 Continuing PBS-subsidised treatment with aflibercept, dexamethasone intravitreal implant and ranibizumab is Authority Required (Streamlined).
 You don’t need authority approval from us for the listed quantities and repeats.